-“But now with the e-commerce platform, we are able to put more SMEs on the digital platform,” he said.
+“But now with the e-commerce platform, we can put more SMEs on the digital platform,” he said.

-The global halal market is currently valued at US$2.3 trillion (US$1=RM4.42) annually with the halal food sector worth US$660 billion being the core component.
+The global halal market is currently valued at US$2.3 trillion (US$1=RM4.42) annually with the halal food sector worth US$660 billion as the core component.

 Malaysia’s exports of halal products in 2016 amounted to RM39.3 billion.
 The main export items last year were food and beverage, followed by halal ingredients and palm oil derivatives.

-Its objective is to promote clusters such as modest fashion, Islamic education and literature, Islamic arts, information technology and multimedia, jewellery and ornaments, as well as social and community development. — Bernama
+Its objective is to promote clusters such as modest fashion, Islamic education and literature, Islamic arts, information technology and multimedia, ,jewelry and ornaments, as well as social and community development. — Bernama

 Originally published on www.themalaymailonline.com